- To understand what a Proxy is in PolicyStat

 - To take actions as David, she clicks the Log In As Proxy link next to her Welcome message (top left of the browser window, above the facility logo).

-- Jennifer selects David's name from the drop-down.
+- Jennifer clicks on David's name in the drop-down.

 - Jennifer is now logged in as David and can complete any required actions or activities as his proxy.